dmitrypol/dmitrypol.github.io/_posts/2018-04-03-redis-rube-goldberg.md

 categories: redis
 ---

-Ruby Goldberg machines are deliberately complex contraptions that require the designer to perform a series of excessively convoluted steps to accomplish a very simple task (turn on a light switch).
+Rube Goldberg machines are deliberately complex contraptions that require the designer to perform a series of excessively convoluted steps to accomplish a very simple task (turn on a light switch).
 In my career I worked on some applications that also were a little too complex.

 For "fun" exercise we will build a system using Redis performing a simple task such as writing something to a log file.
 Except to make it more interesting we will push data through multiple Redis data structures.